Roblox/roact/docs/tutorials/shop-page.md

 ## Adding Items

-In the previous section we created a scrolling frame that contains a UIGridLayout object.
+In the previous section we created a ScrollingFrame that contains a UIGridLayout object.
 Now, we want to add elements that represent each item we sell in our shop.
 In order to be able to add a variable amount of items in our component, we will iterate on the list of products to create an element for each of them.

 To keep our component simple, let's divide this feature into different components:
- - **ProductItem:** a card that shows the price of an item with its image and when clicked prompt the player to buy the product
+ - **ProductItem:** a card that shows the price of an item with its image, and when clicked prompts the player to buy the product
  - **ProductItemList:** iterate on the list of items to create each individual ProductItem element

 ### ProductItemList

 This component will simply be given the product list and create all the ProductItem elements.
 Since it does not need any internal state, a functional component will do the job.
-We have not done our ProductItem component yet, but we will suppose it is there for now.
+We have not made our ProductItem component yet, but we will pretend it is there for now.

-We will define the props that the ProductItem will use to render it's component.
+We will define the props that the ProductItem will use to render its component.
 We will make the ProductItem component accept these props:
-	**image:** the image representing the product that will be shown by the component.
+- **image:** the image representing the product that the component will display.
-	**price:** how much robux the product costs.
+- **price:** how many robux the product costs.
-	**productId:** the identifier of the developer product.
+- **productId:** the identifier of the developer product.
-	**order:** use to specify the order of the items in the shop.
+- **order:** used to specify the order of the items in the shop.
 We will make this optional, so if it is not provided, it will sort the items by their costs.

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")